SeisComP/seiscomp/doc/base/tests.rst

-  In computer programming, unit testing is a software testing method by which individual units of source code, sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures, are tested to determine whether they are fit for use.
+  In computer programming, unit testing is a software testing method by which individual units of source code, sets of one or more computer program modules together with associated control data, usage procedures, and operating procedures, are tested to determine whether they are fit for use. [#WPUT]_

-This chapter targets programmers, either ones contributing to SeisComP3 or adding their extended set of modules / libraries.
+This chapter targets programmers, either ones contributing to SeisComP or adding their extended set of modules / libraries.

-Since most of the SeisComP3 code is written in C++, this chapter focuses on C++ unit tests.
-For C++, we have evaluated 3 unit test frameworks:
+Since most of the SeisComP code is written in C++, this chapter focuses on C++ unit tests.
+For C++, we have evaluated three unit test frameworks:

 * CppUnit
 * Google Test